wix-incubator/DetoxInstruments/README.md

 ![Requests Playground](Documentation/Resources/RequestsPlayground.png "Requests Playground")

 Detox Instruments includes a utility for replaying and modifying network requests, called Requests Playground.
 These requests can be saved as a document for future reference and testing.
-For an in-depth look at app management, see [Requests Playground](Documentation/RequestsPlayground.md).
+For more information, see [Requests Playground](Documentation/RequestsPlayground.md).

 ## Acknowledgements